Folk dances of Sindh: Jamalo

-Jamalo: the notable Sindhi dance which is celebrated by Sindhis across the world, it was historically performed by men only on different occasions, it is performed in group either in a circle as well as in square, the "Ho-Jamalo" folk song is specifically dedicated for this dance which is sung by one lead man or by a singer standing in middle of circle or on one side, while other men dance and chant Ho-Jamalo!.
-The words of the song praise about beauty, nature, bravery and culture of Sindhi people of different regions like Uttar, Lar, Thar, Kachho etc.
+Jamalo is a famous Sindhi dance, which is performed by Sindhis across the world.
+It was historically performed only by men, and is performed in a group, either in a circle or a square.
+Ho-Jamalo" is a folk song that specifically accompanies this dance, and is sung by one lead man, standing in middle of circle or on one side, while other men dance and chant Ho-Jamalo!.
+The words of the song praise beauty, nature, and the bravery and culture of Sindhi people of different regions like Uttar, Lar, Thar and Kachho.